paultechguy/NetMQPubSub/README.md

 In addition, the repository also includes source for the following example applications:

-* NetMQPubSub.ConsoleApp - Code included below, this is a console-based application that demonstrates sending continuous messages from a single publisher to a large number of subscribers.
+* NetMQPubSub.ConsoleApp - This is a console-based application that demonstrates sending continuous messages from a single publisher to a large number of subscribers.
 This also demonstrates how to cancel all messaging agents based on a NET Core cancellation token.
+The source code for this application is included below.
 * NetMQPubSub.WebApp - A web application that demonstrates how to publish a message to a subscriber when a web button is pressed.
 This also provides the details on how to configure dependency injection for NET Core.

 ## Community Support